loichyan/tmux-toggle-popup/README.md

 run ~/clone/path/toggle-popup.tmux
 ```

-Reload Tmux environment with: `tmux source-file ~/.tmux.conf`.
+Reload tmux environment with: `tmux source-file ~/.tmux.conf`.
 You should now be able to use the
 plugin.

 ## ✍️ Usage